baptiste803/Installation-Docker/README.md

 # Docker-Installation
-This repository contain the installation file of docker for each version of ubuntu.
+This repository contain the installation file of docker engine for each version of ubuntu.
 The dockinst.sh files take source from the official installation file available on the docker website : https://docs.docker.com/engine/install/ubuntu/